 Once we trigger differentiation for a given application’s network traffic, we need to compare with network traffic that is not affected so we can confirm and quantify how much slower that traffic is.
 In other words, we need to send essentially the same traffic but make sure that your ISP does not apply shaping to it.
 How do we do it?

 Recall that shaping is implemented by looking at the contents of your network traffic to see if it belongs to a given application.
-We can exploit this observation to “turn off” shaping as follows: we simply send the same traffic, but securely encrypt it so that the ISP cannot see the contents.
-This is just like using SSL to secure your credit card information when visiting HTTPS websites, except we are using a technology called a virtual private network (VPN).
+We can exploit this observation to “turn off” shaping as follows: we simply send the same traffic, but replace the original contents with random strings.

 In summary, we replay traffic that we recorded from an app to expose it to potential shaping from your ISP.
-To determine whether that traffic was slower due to shaping (and not due to weak signal strength or an overloaded network), we send that same traffic over an encrypted VPN connection, which cannot be shaped based on network traffic contents.
+To determine whether that traffic was slower due to shaping (and not due to weak signal strength or an overloaded network), we send that same traffic with random strings as payloads, which cannot be shaped based on network traffic contents.
 If there is a difference, our app detects this and shows you the result.

 In our tests of 10 major US cellular providers, we identified several that shape traffic to lower download speeds based on what application is being used.
 We need your help to test more providers, in the US and worldwide, so we can understand how these policies change over time, location, and network.
 We are building a Web site that will publicize these practices, both to inform regulators and to allow consumers to make informed choices about selecting their mobile providers.

 To test your network, install and run our free app for Android.
 Note that is currently “beta” software, meaning it may have bugs and may not work for all devices.
-We are continuously improving the app and will release it to the Google Play store soon.
+We are continuously improving the app.

 We will release a new white paper with more techinical details soon.
 A manuscript with results from running our tool on most US carriers is currently under peer review.